joepk90/django-score-tracker/score_tracker/accounts/tests/accounts_tests.md

 ### GUEST USER
 Happy Paths:
-- [ ] should succeed if valid email and password is provided
+- [x] should succeed if valid email and password is provided
-    - [ ] response should return: email, pasword? check
-    - [ ] should update guest user to false
+    - [x] should update guest user to false

 Unhappy Paths: